Hermann-SW/RSA_numbers_factored/python/README.md

 ### MicroPython

-Version with  emulation of used sympy functionality [RSA_numbers_factored_mp.py](RSA_numbers_factored_mp.py) does run on MicroPython on a 264KB ram only Raspberry Pico RP2040 microcontrolller (just for fun — "Validation demo takes 3:09min on RP2040 MicroPython, instead of 1 second in Python or browser JavaScript version though ...").
+Not up to date version with  emulation of used sympy functionality [RSA_numbers_factored_mp.py](RSA_numbers_factored_mp.py) does run on MicroPython on a 264KB ram only Raspberry Pico RP2040 microcontrolller (just for fun — "Validation demo takes 3:09min on RP2040 MicroPython, instead of 1 second in Python or browser JavaScript version though ...").
 More details in [this forum posting](https://forums.raspberrypi.com/viewtopic.php?t=343468&start=25#p2085457)
 ![MicroPython demo](RSA_numbers_factored_mp.py.png)

 ### Android